Dura International Stadium

 Dura International Stadium (ملعب دورا الدولي) is a football stadium in the city of Dura in the Hebron Governorate, Palestine.
 It was opened in 1965 and was renovated in 1999 and 2011.
 It has a capacity of 18,000 and the surface is artificial turf.

-In February 2018 the stadium was named after Houari Boumédiène, the second president of Algeria and a supporter of Palestinian President Yasser Arafat.
+In February 2018, the stadium was named after Houari Boumédiène, the second president of Algeria and a supporter of Palestinian President Yasser Arafat.

 In November 2019 the world's largest keffiyeh, measuring 3,000 square meters was unveiled at the stadium in honor of the late President Arafat.

+Shabab Al-Dhahiriya SC, the most popular football club from Palestine, often play domestic league games at the Dura International Stadium in front of thousands of spectators.
+Some of the league games took place in front of capacity crowds of 18,000.